pburakov/cs/solutions/sorting/nuts_bolts/README.md

 # Nuts & Bolts

 Nuts and Bolts problem is also known as **Lock and Key** or **Red and Blue Water Jugs** problem.
- The task is to sort values in two arrays *N* and *B* with one constraint.
-The values from the same array cannot be compared.
-Value from array *N* can only be compared to a value in array *B*.
+The task is to sort values in two arrays *N* and *B* with one constraint: the values from the same array cannot be compared.
+E.g. value from array *N* can only be compared to a value in array *B*.
 Arrays are of the same length and contain same elements but in different order.
 Sort arrays *N* and *B* in place.

 Example:
 ```